eclecticiq/OpenTAXII/docs/installation/docker.rst

 ``/data``
     This volume will contain the SQLite databases used by the default instance.

-``/input``
+``/input/data-configuration.yml``
-    If you want to pre-load the running instance with services/collections/accounts, put provided :github-file:`data-configuration.yml <examples/data-configuration.yml>` or custom configuration file in ``/input`` folder.
+    If you want to pre-load the running instance with services/collections/accounts, An example is provided with
+    :github-file:`data-configuration.yml <examples/data-configuration.yml>`.

+``/input/opentaxii.yml``
+    To overwrite the default configuration used by the docker instance.

 .. code-block:: shell